 At a time of apparent crisis for the construction industry, one would think that the JCC would have been publicly lobbying on behalf of its membership since this had been so effective earlier.
 When Dr Armstrong became JCC President it was surprising that instead of applying continuous pressure to have the debts owed to members paid, the association’s first public action was an attack on me.
 Perhaps they thought this was a higher priority, but it’s hard to see how the industry benefited.

 JCC Immediate Past-President, Afra Raymond, interviewed by CTV’s Dike Rostant on Good Morning Trinidad & Tobago on Thursday 11th August 2016 on the State debt to the Construction industry.
 Video courtesy CNMG

 Tobago Benchmark hosted a symposium on the “Impact of Sandals Resort on Tobago and No Man’s Land” on Thursday 18th August 2016 at the Buccoo Community Center.
 Afra Raymond was one of the guest speakers, focusing his talk on the “underlying commercial arrangements” which no one likes to talk about.
-Examples throughout the Caribbean are seemingly secret, but there are examples from the Trinidad and Tobago that can set a context for what is important as well as what is interesting.
+Examples throughout the Caribbean are seemingly secret, but there are examples from Trinidad and Tobago that can set a context for what is important as opposed to what is merely interesting.
 Video courtesy Tobago Benchmark.